ployground/ploy/README.rst

 ``password-fallback``
   If this boolean is true, then using a password as fallback is enabled if the ssh key doesn't work.
 This is off by default.
+  You may be asked more than once for the password.
+  The first time is by paramiko which always happens, but is remembered.
+  The other times is by the ssh command line tool if it's invoked.

 ``password``
   Never use this directly!
 If password-fallback is enabled this password is